Student Email

 Tece Bayrak

-First aid kit located at:
+First Aid Kit located at:

-Nearest medical centers:
+Nearest medical centres:

 The MDS Student Executive